amarmer/Protected/README.md

 # Protected
-Class Protected combines data and synchronization objects and allows only synchronized data access
+Class Protected combines data and synchronization objects and allows only synchronized data access.

 When a data variable needs to be synchronized, in addition to the data variable,